manmoon/uav-heatmap-monitor/README.md

 This repo is intended as a submission for [NXP HoverGames Challenge 2](https://www.hackster.io/contests/hovergames2).
 The goal of this project is to identify pedestrian hotspots in large, public spaces so that, in the context of a pandemic, appropriate social distancing and pedestrian traffic control measures can be put in place.

 And what better way to identify hotspots than... heatmaps?!?
 We took a few videos from the [Stanford Drone Dataset](https://cvgl.stanford.edu/projects/uav_data/), and applied heatmaps to them to illustrate what this looks like.
-In each image, the left side shows the averaged background (i.e. the scene with pedestrians removed), and the right side shows the generated heatmap applied onto that background.
+In each image below, the left side shows the averaged background (i.e. the scene with pedestrians removed), and the right side shows the generated heatmap applied onto that background:

 ![deathCircle1.png](img/deathCircle1.png)